xs4free/hugo-travello-theme/README.md

 - [How to create a full-page hero image (HTML & CSS)][17] by Ethan

 #TODO
-- [ ] Upgrade to Hugo 0.53 extended
+- [ ] Upgrade to Hugo 0.53 extended (change powershell scripts to generate and run hugo)
 - [ ] Remove Hugo warning: Page's .Next is deprecated and will be removed in a future release.
 Use .PrevPage (yes, not .NextPage).
 - [ ] Remove Hugo warning: Page's .Prev is deprecated and will be removed in a future release.
 Use .NextPage (yes, not .PrevPage)
 - [ ] Add widget newest comments